difensore/RSS-subscription-management/README.md

 # RSS-subscription-management
 Use this endpoints for:
-/Account/register (POST, parameters "Email" and "Password") to sign up
+/Account/register (POST, parameters "Email" and "Password", password must contain at least 1 capital letter, 1 number and 1 special symbol) to sign up
 /Account/login (parameters "Email" and "Password") to sign in
 /Account/logout to logout
 /RSSFeeds/allnews to get all news